mdbottino/log-based-kv-store/README.md

 the task into several distinct stages - each one with a clear goal.
 That way I'll be working my way up to a fully functional implementation with decent throughput.

+Although not initially the idea, having a TCP server and a client to load/retrieve data from the database has proven to be particularly useful (and fun).

 ## Stages

-1. [x] Key-value store using a map (basic API)
+- [x] Key-value store using a map (basic API)
-2. [x] Store data by writing and reading to/from a single file (a Log)
+- [x] Store data by writing and reading to/from a single file (a Log)
+- [x] Turn the Key-value store into a TCP server that accepts connections using a (very) simplified version of the REDIS protocol
-3. [ ] Split the file into multiple smaller files when a certain size is reached (Segments)
+- [ ] Split the file into multiple smaller files when a certain size is reached (Segments)
-4. [ ] Use an index to store the position of each key in the appropriate segment
+- [ ] Use an index to store the position of each key in the appropriate segment
-5. [ ] Add a background process that compacts the segments after some time
+- [ ] Add a background process that compacts the segments after some time
-6. [ ] Allow the segment size and time to be configured
+- [ ] Allow the segment size and time to be configured

 ## Things that can be improved